whardier/ZeroDivision/README.md

   2. Connect to load pull worker, worker uses a callback socket to reply via push
   3. Pair based

+Why?
+====

+  - Connect to remote systems running specific versions of software
+  - Distribute work away from web frameworks
+    - On top of using mongodb.. also incorporate redis and reduction functions in remote calls and simply return the result
+  - Allow fast and simple multi-protocol interaction with web frameworks
+    - Create an XMPP client that integrates in with web frameworks easily
+    - Offload report generation and send report via SMTP and store somewhere

 Requirements
 ============